 Dr. Maria Cristina Nostro is a scientist at the Toronto General Hospital Research Institute and an assistant professor in the Department of Physiology at the University of Toronto.
 She is also a principal investigator at the McEwen Centre for Regenerative Medicine and holds the Harry Rosen Chair in Diabetes and Regenerative Medicine Research.
 By combining expertise in stem cells and developmental biology, she is pioneering novel transplantation approaches aimed at creating an ideal environment for the survival of stem cell-derived insulin-producing cells.

 Dr. Rémi Rabasa-Lhoret

-Dr. Rabasa-Lhoret, an endocrinologist and supervisor of the external artificial pancreas research project at the Montreal Clinical Research Institute, is testing this device for patients with type 1 diabetes.
-Two configurations of the artificial pancreas are being tested: one that infuses insulin and another that infuses insulin and glucagon (a hormone that can help raise blood sugar and reduce the risk of hypoglycemia).
-The artificial pancreas could help people with type 1 diabetes reach target blood sugar range, thereby decreasing the risk of chronic complications and at the same time further reducing the risk of hypoglycemia, which remains the most common adverse effect of insulin therapy.
+Dr. Rémi Rabasa-Lhoret is an endocrinologist and supervisor of the external artificial pancreas research project at the Montreal Clinical Research Institute where he is testing this device for patients with type 1 diabetes (T1D).
+Two configurations of the artificial pancreas are being assessed: one that infuses insulin, and another that infuses insulin and glucagon (a hormone that can help raise blood sugar and reduce the risk of hypoglycemia).
+The artificial pancreas could help people with T1D reach target blood sugar range, thereby decreasing the risk of chronic complications and simultaneously reducing the risk of hypoglycemia, which remains the most common adverse effect of insulin therapy.

 Dr. James Shapiro